magiclen/map-to-javascript-html/README.md

 [![Build Status](https://travis-ci.org/magiclen/map-to-javascript-html.svg?branch=master)](https://travis-ci.org/magiclen/map-to-javascript-html)

-This is a library for serializing a (hash) map to JavaScript code in HTML, usually for dynamically generating strings on web pages.
+This is a library for serializing a map to JavaScript code in HTML, usually for dynamically generating strings on web pages.

 ## Example